-^{} Filed with original field records.
+Data filed with original field records.

 A Request for Approved Tides letter was sent to N/OPS1 on October 15, 2003 (Appendix IV).
 Verified tides from the N/OPS1 CO-OPS website were applied to THOMAS JEFFERSON data on February 20, 2004.
-Preliminary zoning and verified water levels downloaded from the CO-OPS web site were used for the OSD data within the limits of this sheet.
+Verified tides were applied to outside source data on May 8, 2004.
+Final zoning and verified water levels downloaded from the CO-OPS web site were used for both THOMAS JEFFERSON data and the outside source data within the limits of this sheet.
+The controlling station at Boston(844-3970) was used for vertical water levels.